Special study programs & Study accommodations

 ►Innovative Entrepreneurs Status

-The status of innovative student entrepreneur may be granted to any student enrolled at the University of Montpellier in a traditional undergraduate program or apprenticeship program leading to a UM national degree (enrollment in at least the third year of higher education (Bachelor's, Master's, etc.).
+The status of "innovative student entrepreneur" may be granted to any student enrolled at the University of Montpellier in a traditional degree program or an apprenticeship program leading to a national degree from the University of Montpellier (enrollment must be at least in the third year of higher education, such as the third year of a bachelor’s degree or a master’s program).

 - Military